Energinet-DataHub/ARCHIVED-geh-charges/docs/business-processes/request-for-prices.md

 # Request for Prices

-The business process _request for prices_ enables system operators, grid access providers and energy suppliers to request resending of price lists on demand.
+The business process _request for prices_ enables Transmission System Operators, Grid Access Providers and Energy Suppliers to request resending of price lists on demand.